hadock/schema-alchemia/README.md

 var schema_transformation = new alchemia({
     schema_name_1: schema1,
     schema_name_2: schema2,
-    ignore_data_null:true //it can be ignored, by default it is false });
+    ignore_null_source:true //it can be ignored, by default it is false });

 schema_transformation.set_source_schema('schema_name_1', data);